Blog/Where to Stake USDT: A Complete Guide for Beginners

 Maintaining a 1:1 peg

-According to Coingecko’s insight on Tether, The stability of the USDT peg is upheld through a one-to-one collateral ratio and it's supported by a redemption mechanism, that can be used by wide range of users.
-Tether asserts that each USDT in circulation is fully backed by tangible fiat currency in their reserves.
+USDT's stability mechanism relies on a sophisticated one-to-one collateral ratio supported by a robust redemption system accessible to a wide range of users.
+Tether maintains that each USDT in circulation is fully backed by tangible fiat currency in its reserves, and balances are publicly disclosed through its Transparency page.

 USDT holdings